Dark matter freeze-in from non-equilibrium QFT: towards a consistent treatment of thermal effects: Example model setup and semiclassical Boltzmann approach

-This paper should serve as a starting point to accurately describe the freeze-in DM production rate at all temperatures, most importantly including temperatures around the largest vacuum mass scale of the model, without relying on the HTL approximation.
-Moreover, we want to assess how accurately the different commonly used approximation schemes capture the dynamics of freeze-in production of DM for different parameter regimes in this model class and eventually provide guidance on which approach yields the most accurate results.
-We provide a comparison to our results obtained with the CTP formalism using 1PI-resummed propagators, as detailed in the next section, for \begin{itemize} \item the Boltzmann approach including only decays with vacuum masses.
-The interaction rate density for this approach is given in Eq.~\eqref{eq:DecayRate}. \item the Boltzmann approach including only decays but with thermal masses.
-The interaction rate density for this approach is also given in Eq.~\eqref{eq:DecayRateTh} but with vacuum masses replaced by thermal masses. \item the Boltzmann approach including both decays and scatterings where the decays include thermal masses and IR singularities in scatterings are regulated by thermal masses.
-The interaction rate density for this approach is given by Eq.~\eqref{eq:Rate_scatdec}. \item the interaction rate density calculated from the CTP but relying on tree-level propagators instead of resummed propagators.
+This paper aims to accurately describe the freeze-in DM production rate at all temperatures, most importantly including those around the largest vacuum mass scale of the model, without relying on the HTL approximation.
+Moreover, we want to assess how accurately the different commonly used approximation schemes -- as discussed above -- capture the dynamics of freeze-in production of DM for different parameter regimes in this model class, and provide guidance on which approach yields the most accurate results.
+We provide a comparison of our results obtained with the CTP formalism using 1PI-resummed propagators for \begin{itemize} \item the Boltzmann approach including only decays with vacuum masses.
+The interaction rate density for this approach is given in Eq.~\eqref{eq:DecayRate}; \item the Boltzmann approach including only decays but with thermal masses.
+The interaction rate density for this approach is also given in Eq.~\eqref{eq:DecayRateTh} but with vacuum masses replaced by thermal masses; \item the Boltzmann approach including both decays and scatterings where the decays include thermal masses and IR singularities in scatterings are regulated by thermal masses.
+The interaction rate density for this approach is given by Eq.~\eqref{eq:Rate_scatdec}; \item the interaction rate density calculated from the CTP formalism but relying on tree-level propagators instead of resummed propagators.
 This approach reproduces results from the Boltzmann approach only considering decays but with appropriate quantum statistics.
-The interaction rate density for this approach is given in Eq.~\eqref{eq:numbdensEQ} evaluated with Eq.~\eqref{eq:InRate_tree2}. \item the interaction rate density calculated from the CTP but relying on HTL approximated 1PI-resummed propagators.
+The interaction rate density for this approach is given in Eq.~\eqref{eq:numbdensEQ} evaluated with Eq.~\eqref{eq:InRate_tree2}; \item the interaction rate density calculated from the CTP formalism but relying on HTL-approximated 1PI-resummed propagators.
 The interaction rate density for this approach is given in Eq.~\eqref{eq:numbdensEQ} evaluated with Eq.~\eqref{eq:SelfEnergy_HTLTOT}.
-Note that this approach does not coincide with the aforementioned treatment of Ref.~\cite{Biondini:2020ric} but simply serves as a measure to evaluate the deviations induced by HTL approximated propagators. \end{itemize}
+Note that this approach does not coincide with the aforementioned treatment of Ref.~\cite{Biondini:2020ric} but simply serves as a measure to evaluate the deviations induced by HTL-approximated propagators. \end{itemize}